 - DWI (or more than two moving violations in three years)

-Insurance companies reward preferred plus policyholders with the lowest rates.
+An insurance company will reward preferred plus policyholders with the lowest rates.

 Preferred